This guest post was written by Turner Barr.

 Next to Sagrada Familia, Park Güell is probably the most iconic of Gaudi’s work.
 The government here issues tickets in advance that you can buy online.
 It is worth the effort and the occasional tourist stepping on your toes to visit this candyland-esc dream world.

 Probably the most famous site in the city.
 I won’t say that a trip to Barcelona is complete without it, but the inside is even more impressive than the outside with the remodeling making some headway.

 A trendy and happening neighborhood, these little hole in the wall bars pack a mean, fun punch.

-This little hole in the wall on the quiet side street is definitely graces many of Barcelona’s must see lists, yet it still maintains an air of yesteryear.
+This little hole in the wall on the quiet side street is definitely graced many of Barcelona’s must-see lists, yet it still maintains an air of yesteryear.
 A little absinthe will help jump-start your night, trip, social life – etc.

 Outdoor movies on hot summer nights in a castle on a hill.
 Yeah – it sounds dope show because it is.
 Don’t forget to bring wine and cheese.

 One could easily just lay at the beach gazing at the scantily clad all day (scantily is a generous adjective), but for those wanting to get a little dirtier, you can try to jump in on one of the many games being played all day long.
 You can also use meetup.com to meet up with different volleyball groups.